 In many Medusa myths, which may also refer to the historic invasion by King Perseus upon Libyan Priestesses, the seductive mortal of the three gorgon sisters is slain in an act of unjust punishment.
 With Athena's blessing and her reflective shield, Perseus is able to avert Medusa's petrifying gaze.
 Eventually, her head is affixed to Athena's Aegis, which she inherited from her father, Zeus.
 In his possession, the Aegis was used to defeat the Titans in the Great War with the Olympians.
+In Athena's, it combines the tools of the Monster and Master, While it remains with the Olympians.
 In Athena's, it combines the tools of the Monster and Master.
 While it remains a complex mythological artifact, its hybrid nature can be seen through the lens of co-optation and exploitation of the imprisoned Monster by the Master.
-Though Athena is herself a triple goddess with roots stretching back Medusa as well as to her mother, the Sea Goddess Métis, her singular form as a wise, skilled warrior goddess has maintained rare privilege and influence via her mastery of tools for craft and war.
+Though Athena is herself a triple goddess with roots stretching back Medusa as well as to her mother, the Sea Goddess Métis, her singular form as